(Statistica Visual Basic)

 distinctive advantages and disadvantages for specific applications.

-The STATISTICA Visual Basic environment
+Editor and Debugger.
+The Statistica Visual Basic environment includes

-facilities are described in greater detail in Editing
+are described in greater detail in Editing

 and Customizing Recorded Macro (SVB) Programs.